TobyBackstrom/sparklib/README.md

-# sparklib - Mini Charts for Your Sparkling App
+# sparklib - Small Charts, Big Impact

 > **Note**: Documentation is very much work in progress and currently lacking in detail.

 A lightweight library featuring a fluid API for easy creation of sparkline charts.
 Separate packages for [Angular](https://www.npmjs.com/package/ngx-sparklib) and [React](https://www.npmjs.com/package/react-sparklib) components are available.

+The library currently offers support for line charts, area charts, and stripe charts.

 ## What is a Sparkline Chart?